 Order of Operations

-It is possible to do certain math operations using coding functions in Athennian.
 There’s no limit to the number of operations specified, but the order of operations must adhere to BEDMAS/PEMDAS structure, and use the appropriate mathematical symbol(s).
 This may require additional parentheses inserted into the code to capture the correct order of operations.
-Common uses of math operations include, but are not limited to, share calculations, or residency requirements (percentage of directors).
+Common uses of math operations include, but are not limited to, share price calculations, or residency requirements (percentage of directors).

 Brackets / Parentheses |